-'World Vision staff and communities where we work contributed to policy changes or implementation helping to address vulnerability for about 400 million children,' says Charles Badenoch, World
+'World Vision staff and communities where we work contributed to policy changes or implementation helping to address vulnerability for about 400 million children,' says Charles Badenoch, World Vision's Partnership Leader for Advocacy and Justice for Children.

 These changes in 2013 were possible as a result of actions taken by children and their communities in partnership with World Vision's advocates at national and global levels.